Weight Watchers Tuscan Chicken Pasta

 • Add spinach and fresh basil to the pot and stir until the leaves have wilted.
 Allow the pasta to cool for a minute or two so the dairy doesn't curdle.
 2 cups baby spinach 2 tbsp fresh basil

 • Add the Greek yogurt mixture, then stir until mixed.
-If your sauce is thick, add the pasta water to your pot and stir.
+Serve immediately.

 Stovetop Instructions: